wiseodd/wiseodd.github.io/src/content/post/2016-12-05-contractive-autoencoder.md

 ---
-title: "Deriving Contractive Autoencoder and Implementing it in Keras"
+title: 'Deriving Contractive Autoencoder and Implementing it in Keras'
-description: "Contractive Autoencoder is more sophisticated kind of Autoencoder compared to the last post.
-Here, we will dissect the loss function of Contractive Autoencoder and derive it so that we could implement it in Keras."
+description: 'Contractive Autoencoder is more sophisticated kind of Autoencoder compared to the last post.
+Here, we will dissect the loss function of Contractive Autoencoder and derive it so that we could implement it in Keras.'
 publishDate: 2016-12-05 12:55
 tags: [programming, python, neuralnet]
 ---